Below are some commonly asked questions:

 What is the process of creating a game?

-While the smaller scale games such as Porpoise Frenzy or Eraser can be made in less than a week (and even less than a day), the larger games take weeks and even months of planning with weeks/months more of actual development.
-The most difficult part of creating a game is making the initial character movements and the HUD, but beyond that, it’s basically copying, pasting and editing objects.
+While the smaller scale games such as Porpoise Frenzy or Eraser can be made in less than a week (and even less than a day), the larger games take weeks, months and even years.
+The best way to start off is to have a good concept in mind and try to find ways to use it in unique and fun ways.